Award

 >> In this video he briefly explains why he has installed this JoWR-award.

-At the Earli SIG Writing Conference in Umea, the John R. Hayes award was granted for the sixth time.
-The winners of the JoWR 2020 award were Angélica M. Silva and Roberto Limongi with their article:
+At the Earli SIG Writing Conference in Winterthur, the John R. Hayes award was granted for the eight time.
+The winner of the JoWR 2026 award was Lisa Haake with her article:

 The winners of the previous awards were: